paopre/Spontini/examples/polyphonic-tabular.md

 ![img](debussy-frag-1.jpeg)

-Spontini allows you to combine voices in polyphony with the cross-staff using the functions **\easyCrossStaffB**, which adds up to 4 levels of polyphony, both to the upper and lower staff, in addition to the cross-staff layer.
+Spontini allows you to combine voices in polyphony with the cross-staff using the **\easyCrossStaffB** function, which adds up to 4 levels of polyphony, both to the upper and lower staff, in addition to the cross-staff layer.

 In Debussy's prelude we can generally identify, in addition to a cross-staff layer, a polyphony layer on the lower staff and another layer on the upper staff.
 For example, in the bar that follows, we identify the cross-staff layer with blue color, with red the additional voice on the upper staff and with green the additional voice on the lower staff.

 ![img](debussy-frag-2.jpeg)

-The function to use will be \easyCrossStaffPolyB.
-This can be obtained by pressing the **"Ctrl-2"** keys, adding the letter **"B"** to the word "\easyCrossStaff", positioning the cursor on the next line and pressing the **"Ctrl-3"** keys.
+The \easyCrossStaffB function can be obtained by pressing the **"Ctrl-2"** keys, adding the letter **"B"** to the word "\easyCrossStaff", positioning the cursor on the next line and pressing the **"Ctrl-3"** keys.
 The following expression will be generated:

 ```
 \easyCrossStaffB %TMODE